International aid related to the COVID-19 pandemic: Czech Republic

 The Czech Republic, along with the Netherlands, Spain, Turkey and Georgia expressed concerns over Chinese-made masks and test kits, which has been aided to several countries like Afghanistan.

 Eriteria

 Diaspora communities have been sending large volumes of money to support relief efforts in the country.
 For example, Eritrean Americans have sent at least US$4 million, according to the US embassy in Eritrea.

 Greece

-The Hellenic Ministry of Health has formed a 3-member committee responsible for the review and employment of all the donations in support of the National Healthcare System during the COVID-19 pandemic.
+The Hellenic Ministry of Health formed a 3-member committee responsible for the review and employment of all the donations in support of the National Healthcare System during the COVID-19 pandemic.
 On 7 May, Health Minister Vasilis Kikilias announced that donations worth about 90 million euros came from organizations, companies and individuals, as well as other states such as China and the United Arab Emirates.
 40 million euros were for medical equipment (ICU monitors, ventilators, ICU beds), another 24.2 million euros were for personal protective equipment (face masks, surgical aprons, protective uniforms, medical οvershoes) and there were another 12.5 million euros in cash deposits.